To those who tell me:

 Nowadays, purchasing a tool machine is anything but easy.
 I am sure that if you have ever been involved in this situation in any way, the memories you associate with the supplier selection phase do not bring back feelings of PEACE OF MIND and TRANQUILLITY, but quite the opposite.

-For production machinery of a certain range (not the simple lathe or mill), where the value of the investments is high, the decision maker for the purchase is sure to feel high levels of stress.
+For production machinery of a certain range (not the simple lathe or mill), where the value of

 Today, it is increasingly important to win the challenge of producing medium-small lots to order.
 In fact, if the technologies are clear for the two ends of the production world, in the "world in the middle" devastating mistakes can be made.
 Let's take a look at what happens at the two ends in order to better understand how to approach the "world in the middle".